 Broke-Fordwich has many cellar doors to discover such as Whispering Creek.
 In the mood for a meandering drive, loop back through Wollombi, visiting the biodynamic Krinklewood vineyard on the way.

 Wollombi has its own vineyard trail including pretty Undercliff (wonderful birdlife wine labels by super-talented Janet Luxton).
-Noyce Brothers cellar door (run by the family of film director Phillip Noyce) is at Gray’s Inn between Café Panino (Bruno’s as it is known) and the photogenic Wollombi General Store.
+Noyce Brothers cellar door (run by the family of film director Phillip Noyce) at Grays Inn between Panino Caffe Restaurant and the photogenic Wollombi General Store.

 Note: Of course you mustn’t drink and drive so working out who tastes and who drives is essential to the plan or join a wine tour by limo, horse and carriage, vintage cars and by bike.